mcgill-cpslab/spiral/CONTRIBUTING.md

 ### Write Documentation

-dynamite could always use more documentation, whether as part of the official dynamite docs, in docstrings, or even on the web in blog posts, articles, and such.
+nineturn could always use more documentation, whether as part of the official nineturn docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback

-The best way to send feedback is to file an issue at https://github.com/zhuyuecai/dynamite/issues.
+The best way to send feedback is to file an issue at https://github.com/mcgill-cpslab/spiral/issues.

 If you are proposing a feature: